I was born with my twin brother – we were 3 minutes apart, and I was the youngest.

 My uncle broke the news to my dad in the morning.

-I lost my house, as everything was in his name as I had been too young to go on the deeds when we bought the house.
-I lost my so called friends, my job, after I was made redundant and the majority of my family; as he was apparently “too nice to hit me”.
+Within a few months, I had lost my house as everything was in his name, as I had been too young to go on the deeds when we bought the house.
+I lost my so-called friends, my job, as I was made redundant and most painfully, the majority of my family, as apparently, he was “too nice to hit me.”

 I started drinking daily and was spiralling out of control.
 I hit rock bottom and one day my mum walked into my bedroom when I had a knife to my wrists, she started to cry and pleaded for me to think about what I was about to do.
 I had never seen my mum cry before and it broke me.
 I vowed never again to get to that point.

 The day before my operation, my dad had a heart attack.
 I rushed to his bedside and the nurse blamed me for the stress I had caused my dad – as he was still working alongside my ex-husband and it became too much for him.
-My dad told me to go as he didn’t need me around and therefore I drove to London for the operation.
-Unfortunately I had a bad reaction to anesthetic and found out that day, I’m allergic to certain drugs.
-I nearly died on the operating table as I had failed to be revived.
+My dad told me to go as he didn’t need me around, therefore I drove to London for the operation.
+Unfortunately, I had a bad reaction to anaesthetic and I found out that day that I am allergic to certain drugs.
+The Anaesthetist said, that I nearly died on the operating table as I had failed to be revived.
 I realised how lucky I had been.
-I never told my parents, due to what had just happened to my father but the recovery was slow and painful after the op.
+I never told my parents, due to what had just happened to my father, but the recovery was slow and painful after the op.

 After I recovered, I dyed my hair and spend hundreds of pounds a month on beauty treatments – you name it, I had it.
 I created a new me.

 My dad by this time had been medically retired.
 The heart attack had led to depression and he became suicidal.
-The dad I knew was no more and what was left was a man bitter and who seemed full of hatred.
+The dad I knew was no more and what was left was a bitter man, who seemed full of hatred.
 We became even more distant.

-By the end of 2005, I was very successful with work and earning a good salary, I had my own home, a sports car on the drive, money in the bank and I had a good set of friends.
+By the end of 2005, I was very successful with work and earning a good salary.
+I had my own apartment, a sports car on the drive, money in the bank and I had a good set of friends.

-No-one was going to hurt me again but I realised I was going round in circles with disastrous relationships.
-I was a 25 year old divorcee with 8 years of abuse behind me…so what now?
+No-one was going to hurt me again, but I realised I was going around in circles with disastrous relationships.
+I was a 25-year-old divorcee, with 8 years of abuse behind me…so what now?

 In short, I was miserable.

-The next day, they invited me over again, so I went and I realised that there were numerous bibles and theology books on the shelves and references to God.
+The next day, they invited me over again.
+I went, and I realised that there were numerous Bibles and theology books on the shelves and references to God.
 Instead of running a mile, I started to ask questions and over the coming weeks kept going back.
 I had a thirst.